 I looked into the williams low-buck unit a while back.
 The price made the "low-buck" title seem like a cruel, misleading joke... but you get what you pay for, and the HF one leaves a wee bit to be desired at times.

 Oh, almost forgot...
-I would gusset that front spring hanger!... :flipoff2: I'm sure you were gonna leave it like that.
+I would gusset that front spring hanger!... :flipoff2: :rolleyes:

 cant wait to see it in action at the jambo!

-Yah Paul, fuckin Mossberg
+Yah Paul, fuckin Mossberg :mad:

 Oh well, as of the other night, im startin to look like zags! wont be until after the jambo tho.
-One more run for the jiggamathinga. cant wait to see your rig zags, I really like.
+One more run for the jiggamathinga. :D cant wait to see your rig zags, I really like.

 was just wondering what the measurement was from the front hanger to the johnny joint?? do you have any particular spring you was planning on using?? thanks for the info